 I am a fashion editor.
 I suppose one goes into that profession because of a penchant for changing oneself; of making dreams come to life in the pages of a magazine.
-In a sense it is a way to take control and make a life better or –different.
+In a sense, it is a way to take control and make life better or –different.

 So when it was suggested that I go to Ouidad for a conditioning treatment I accepted –ho-hum.
 I had been to Ouidad and sometimes descended the elevator feeling great but other times the cuts I received were well—boring.
 They have always had great products that were still in my repertoire.
 It was time for a re-visit.

 On a hot windy Friday I arrived at 36 West 57 Street in NYC.
 I recalled the softly lit waiting area but the bottles lined up like soldiers were expanded to include more recruits.
 It’s daunting to figure out which product to use for your hair type and how to use it.
 I get too tired and just go with the basics– but the questions remain.
 Do I use the hair cream before the gel?
 Rinse the conditioner out completely only to add a leave in after the rinse out one—that doesn’t make sense.
 And why do some products effectiveness quit working?

 Apprehensive as I was, I pressed on.
 I changed into my nylon smock; I sat down in the chair and waited for Elena.
 Immediately I told her that I used the Mongongo oil from their new Salon Series, the night before and look at what a horror it wrought!
 She said that there would be someone to advise me about products after we were done.

 Elena rolled over a wagon of spray bottles containing ochre-colored liquids and told me that each was a varying degree of keratin; not the dangerous Brazilian kind.
 After that there would be collagen and the cocktail would infuse and nourish my strands.
 She layered the golden serum in each section of hair then I was sent to the heat lamps.
 After a shampoo and I was off to see Jason, the stylist.